 Do You Need to Rinse Rice Before Cooking?

-Place rice in a fine mesh colander and rinse 30-60 seconds, gently shaking it, until the water runs clear underneath.
-Drain well in the colander before cooking.
+- To rinse rice, place it in a fine mesh colander and rinse 30-60 seconds, gently shaking it, until the water runs mostly clear.
+Drain well before cooking.

 How to Cook Rice on the Stovetop

 - Rinse the rice and drain it well so the water-to-rice ratio remains accurate.
-Rinsing is critical to remove excess starch and produce a super fluffy cooked rice texture.
+Rinsing helps remove excess starch and produce a super fluffy cooked rice texture.

 - Combine – in a medium saucepan, add rice, water, salt, and butter or oil (optional, but adds flavor), and bring to a boil over medium heat.